ServiceNow | EPM-WM

 - Click Settings, and then Import Settings.
 Navigate to the ServiceNowSettings.json file you downloaded previously.

-- At the top of the ServiceNowSettings.json file, navigate to the Authentication section and make the following changes:
+- At the top of the ServiceNowSettings.json file, navigate to the Authentication section and change the following:

-- Replace the Username and Password with your ServiceNow user credentials with the itil permission, ensuring you remove the asterisks.
+UsernameandPasswordwith your ServiceNow user credentials (for a user with theitilrole), ensuring you remove the asterisks. - Remove the

 - Click Save and then Close on the Script Manager.
 The ServiceNowSettings.json file is now associated with your ServiceNow rule script Log-ServiceNowIncident.ps1.
 Any time you use the ServiceNow rule script, the same Settings file is automatically assigned to it.
 Any edits to the Settings file need to be made in one place, and they will be used in all instances of that rule script.